Elementary and Middle School Programs

 Our NEWEST program series encourages students to learn about and feel connected to some of BC’s most unique and globally important ecosystems: Coastal Temperate Rainforests.
 These are incredibly vibrant places rooted in the huge amounts of rain that fall on coastal peninsulas, fjords, and river valleys each year.

 Let us join your class on a 90 minute journey of interactive activities to learn about the landscapes, wildlife, and human communities that are a part of resilient Coastal Temperate Rainforests.
 We will also learn why resilient Coastal Temperate Rainforests are part of a healthy global climate!

 Going Wild!
 Teaching about Wild Products from B.C.’s Coastal Temperate Rainforest:

-Going Wild! is a grade 4 to 7 program based on an educator’s guidebook that came from a collaborative partnership between Coastal First Nations Turning Point Initiative, Sierra Club BC and the Centre for Non-Timber Resources at Royal Roads University.
+Going Wild! is a program based on an educator’s guidebook that came from a collaborative partnership between Coastal First Nations Turning Point Initiative, Sierra Club BC and the Centre for Non-Timber Resources at Royal Roads University.